When Will Social Security Run Out?

-While it’s unlikely that Social Security will ever run out completely, current predictions are that benefits could be reduced by as much as 20% by 2034 — unless Congress intervenes.
+While it’s unlikely that Social Security will ever run out completely, it is possible, and current predictions are that Social Security will be able to pay out 100% of scheduled benefits until 2033.
+After that, benefits could be reduced.

 How Social Security Works

-The American Association for Retired Persons (AARP) describes Social Security as a “pay-as-you-go” system, meaning that the contributions made by workers now (through the Social Security payroll tax) are actually used to pay the benefits of today’s retirees.
-Currently some 180 million workers pay into the system, which provides Social Security and Disability benefits for 66 million people.
+Social Security can often be described as a “pay-as-you-go” system, meaning that the contributions made by workers now (through the Social Security payroll tax) are actually used to pay the benefits of today’s retirees.
+Currently some 182 million workers pay into the system, which provides Social Security and Disability benefits for tens of millions people.

 When today’s workers retire, the idea is that they will receive benefits based on what the next generation contributes.
 Any money that’s left over goes into one of two Social Security trust funds.

-According to the Social Security Trustees report published in March 2023, total costs of the OASI and DI Trust Funds (Old Age and Survivors Insurance, and Disability Insurance) the system began to outstrip total income in 2021, and the reserves of the OASI and DI Trust Funds declined by $22 billion in 2022 to $2.83 trillion.
+According to the Social Security Trustees report published in 2024, total costs of the OASI and DI Trust Funds (Old Age and Survivors Insurance, and Disability Insurance) the system began to outstrip total income in 2021, and the reserves of the OASI and DI Trust Funds started declining after that.

 Understanding Social Security Tax